Vetri-Namathey/Formal-Language-and-Automata/README.md

 	- Malformed commands: expect FSM error messages and rule-engine suggestions.
 	- Check Command History: the right panel shows last 10 commands with accepted/rejected and parsed results.
 	- Level progression: after 5 successful commands (default), LevelTracker should allow leveling up and unlocking new vocab.
+	- Level cap & celebration: when you reach Level 5 and meet the success threshold, leveling stops and a “Training Complete” modal appears with a confetti blast.

 ## Parsing architecture (Python)